top of page

 • Christ will build the true temple made without hands in our heart free of idols and demons:

-• The true temple is being built and we must be found faithful in all things to partake in it by having our hearts purified by faith, both Jew and Gentile.
-(Acts 15:7-9) The words of Yache building another temple without hands was in reference to this temple in our hearts:
+• The true temple is being built and we must be found faithful in all things to partake in it by having our hearts purified by faith, fearing Alahayim, and working righteousness to be accepted with Him, both Hebrew and Gentile.
+(Acts 10:35; 15:7-9) The words of Lord Yache in the gospels regarding building another temple without hands was in reference to this temple in our hearts:

 Mark 14:58